neontribe/ARCVService/README.md

 We suggest that you use the TLD `.test` as others, like `.app` may now be in the public domain and you will experience difficulty with respect to browser behavior over HTTP/HTTPS.

+## Versioning, branching and tags

+Use [semver](https://semver.org/) for versioning.
+Each sprint is considered a minor release until the customer asks for a major, non backwardly compatible re-write.

+### Sprint development

+ * Find the trello card and grab the URL, e.g. `https://trello.com/c/P5aKkOWJ/2056-market-roll-up-repo`
+ * Create a branch off develop that uses the ticket number and title, e.g. `dev/2056-market-roll-up-repo`
+ * Work on the ticket
+ * Raise a PR into develop
+ * Merge and delete branch

+### Create a Release candidate

+ * Tag develop with the incremented release number, e.g. `git checkout develop && git tag v1.16.0-rc.1`
+ * Push the tag, `git push --tags`
+ * Release to staging

+### Creating a Release

+ * Merge `develop` into `main`
+ * Tag main with a release, e.g. `git checkout main && git tag v1.16.0`
+ * Push the tag, `git push --tags`
+ * Release to live

+### Hotfix

+ * Find the trello card and grab the URL, e.g. `https://trello.com/c/P5aKkOWJ/2099-HOTFIX-something-is-broken`
+ * Create a branch off main that uses the ticket number and title, e.g. `hotfix/2099-HOTFIX-something-is-broken`
+ * Work on the ticket
+ * Raise a PR into develop
+ * Merge and delete branch
+ * Once testing is passed create a release with an incremented patch number e.g. `git checkout develop && git tag v1.16.1`
+ * Release to staging
+ * Test on staging
+ * Merge `develop` into `main`, the tag points at a commit so the tag is now pointing to `HEAD` on main
+ * Release to live

 ## Docker

 There is a self building docker file in the root of the repo.
 Full docker instruction are [here](DOCKER.md).
 Environment variables that can be ovverriden can be found in the [Dockerfile](Dockerfile).